Tsinna

 “This journey would take considerably less time if we simply flew to Sanctuary.”
 The complaint came from Abezårí.

-Tårik accepted a packet of jerky from a së’seizal and tore it open, offering a hunk of the soft, cured meat to Nenaen before taking a bite of his own.
+Tårik retrieved a packet of jerky and tore it open, offering a hunk of the cured meat to Nenaen before taking a bite of his own.
 “If only we could, my lady.
 Haven’t you noticed how the wind has been picking up?
 It’s only going to get stronger from here.
 The Barren Gale lies ahead.
 It’s riddled with slot canyons that break through it like cracks in glass.
 The canyons also act as wind tunnels that generate incredible competing shears that are too dangerous to navigate for manual flight.”

 Kehai growled.
 “Then we should have taken the flyer.”